MT-CTF/capturetheflag/mods/ctf/ctf_map/README.md

 Run `/ctf_map editor`.
 An explanation of some of the fields is given below.

-#### Selecting the Map Area
-1. Select a position to be one corner of the map.
-2. Select a position in the opposite corner.
-Place it higher/lower than the first one to give the map height.

-> **Note:** Run `/ctf_map editor` to fill out the rest of the fields.

 #### Map Enabled
 Whether or not the map is available for play.
 You will want to check this.